gmanjames/Myriad2/README.md

 # Myriad - By Garren Ijames
 ## Overview:
-If possible, when I go to begin new projects I try to keep certain themes in mind.
-One such theme that has become increasingly prevalent in my life has been the prototypical, man as a part of nature.
-Or what might sound more familiar, man vs. nature.
-I do not like that wording, as for me it brings to mind what Alan Watts might describe as, “Trying to bite one’s own teeth”.
 The idea for Myriad is a simple, single-player, top-down, shooter-type game, featuring a woodland sprite (the player) desperately trying to save their forest home from a demolition team of enemy characters that would otherwise destroy it.

 ## Game-play: